GrosSacASac/virstellung/readme.md

     ${await virstellung({
         slideItems: preparedSlideItems, // array with {label, file, mime}
         currentSlide: i, // current slide
-        currentSlideParam, // search param for the server to respond with wanted slide
+        generateHref, // href used in the links for next, previous
         translate: undefined, // optional translation function
-        otherSearch: undefined, // optional search to be added back in the url
         id: undefined, // id that will be used in the html,
         // for the event handlers to know which slide should go next
         // (there can be multiples slides on the same page)